This digital therapy platform aims to help kids stuck at home

 “If you were feeling things before, if you were struggling before, if you had an addiction or an eating disorder or anxiety or depression or a bad relationship, those things just became a lot harder.
 And even if you were perfect before, you are not perfect now,” Nancy Lublin, CEO of Crisis Textline, a digital helpline for people in need of immediate emotional and sometimes physical support, told Fast Company in May.
 Under the COVID-19 lockdowns, she said, her platform saw a 78% increase in domestic violence texts and a 44% increase in sexual abuse texts.

 Even in good times, pediatric mental health services are not widely available.
 A map from the American Academy of Child and Adolescent Psychiatry shows that 41 states and Puerto Rico have a severe shortage of child and adolescent psychiatrists, with only one to 17 practitioners per 100,000 patients.
 The group published a study at the end of 2019 highlighting the uneven distribution of child psychiatry services: For instance, child psychiatrists are disproportionately likely to work in high-income counties and minority children are frequently underserved.
-In lieu of a robust jump in providers, AACAP has been advocating for states to pass laws that would enabled tele-psychiatry and mandate insurers to cover the cost.
+In lieu of a robust jump in providers, AACAP has been advocating for states to pass laws that would enable tele-psychiatry and mandate insurers to cover the cost.
 Part of the reason for this uneven distribution of care is because child psychiatrists, pediatric psychologists, and occupational therapists are independent operators.

 “The industry of pediatric behavioral health is still a bunch of individual, I would say, kind of old-school clinicians, whether that’s psychiatrist, psychologist, occupational therapist, speech, language pathologists, practicing kind of one-to-one care in very traditional ways, using paper-based records,” says cofounder and CEO Naomi Allen.
 She’s hoping to update that experience and incorporate mobile apps to help parents work with their kids at home.